oscbyspro/Numberick/Sources/Numberick/Documentation.docc/Documentation.md

 Each type of ``NBKDoubleWidth`` has a fixed bit width, and so do its halves.
 This design comes with a suite of overflow and bit-casting operations.
 The even split also lends itself to divide-and-conquer strategies.
-As such, it uses A. Karatsuba's multiplication algorithm, as well as C. Burnikel's and J.
-Ziegler's fast recursive division.
+As such, it leverages A. Karatsuba's multiplication algorithm, as well as C. Burnikel's and J. Ziegler's fast recursive division.

 ### 📖 Trivial UInt Collection